abhinav-8/Job-Portal/server/AUTH_SERVICE/README.md

 # JobPortal's Auth Service
 The Auth Service provides secure user authentication using JWT tokens.
-It manages user roles and permissions, allowing seamless access control.Passwords are not directly stored in the database,they are encrypted and hence ensure data integrity.
-It enhances TravelAero's security framework and user experience.
+It manages user roles and permissions, allowing seamless access control.Passwords are not directly stored in the database,they are hashed using bcrypt and hence ensure data integrity.

 ## Setup and Installation :